 Do I need an LLC to open a business bank account?

-No. Most online business checking accounts — including Novo — accept sole proprietors using their Social Security number.
+No. Most online business bank accounts — including Novo — accept sole proprietors with just a Social Security number.
 You don’t need an LLC, an EIN, or any formal business registration.
-You just need to be operating as a self-employed individual, which is exactly what mystery shoppers are.
+You just need to be operating as a self-employed individual.
+That’s exactly what mystery shoppers are.

 Can I just use my personal checking account?

-Yes, as long as you use it exclusively for mystery shopping.
-The legal and tax system doesn’t require a separate business account — it requires clean, accurate records.
-A personal account used only for shop income and expenses accomplishes that.
+Yes, as long as you use it only for mystery shopping.
+The legal and tax system doesn’t require a business bank account — it requires clean, accurate records.
+A personal account used only for shop income and expenses works just fine.
 The risk is discipline: once you start mixing in personal purchases, the whole system breaks down.

 Will mystery shopping companies require me to have a specific type of account?